-If your work involves heights, such as climbing ladders, scaffolding or working with overhead power lines etc. you will require a working at heights assessment.
+If your work involves heights, such as climbing ladders, scaffolding or working with overhead power lines, and so on. you will require a working at heights assessment.

 The Work at Height regulations 2005, recommend that a medical is carried out to identify any health issues that may increase the risks of accidents or injuries.